Overweight and obesity carry many health risks.

-It’s important to note that exercise alone unless at very high levels, is unlikely to contribute to significant weight loss without dietary changes taken into consideration (3).
+It’s important to note that exercise alone unless at very high levels, is unlikely to contribute to significant weight loss.
+It should have dietary changes taken into consideration (3).

 No matter what type of exercise or exercise program you prefer, your body will benefit.

-If you are new to physical activity, consider working with a personal trainer to help ensure proper form to avoid any risk of injury when adding in movement.
+If you are new to physical activity, consider working with a personal trainer.
+A fitness expert can help ensure proper form to avoid any risk of injury when adding in movement.

 6. Set a realistic goal